thearchbees/fishwatch/README.md

 ## Solution Approach [🔝](#fishwatch)
 Our methodology for designing the FishWatch system was centered around a comprehensive and collaborative approach.
 We began with a thorough analysis of the aquaculture industry's needs and the specific requirements outlined by Livestock Insights Incorporated.

-- **Solution Design**: Based on the requirements, we crafted a modular and scalable architecture that addresses the core objectives of real-time data processing & monitoring, data analysis, connectivity and user accessibility.
+- **Functional Design**: Based on the requirements, We focused on creating a solution that is not only technologically advanced but also practical and user-friendly for fish farmers.

 ![image](./diagrams/FishWatchSolutionApproach1.svg)

 <h4 align="center">Fig 1.1 FishWatch Solution Design 1</h4>